-The idea of marketing a public school district can bring outcries from parents and community members because, as many are quick to point out, a school is not a business.
+The idea of marketing for public school district can bring outcries from parents and community members because, as many are quick to point out, a school is not a business.
 Their response is understandable, as many believe a school’s sole focus should be on the education of its children, but it’s also shortsighted.
-I haven’t worked with or been part of a school district yet that didn’t make education and safety its top priorities, but savvy superintendents know there is more that goes into running a successful school district – and marketing plays a key role.
+I haven’t worked with or been part of a school district yet that didn’t make education and safety its top priorities, but savvy superintendents know there is more that goes into running a successful school district – and marketing for public school districts plays a key role.

 Why Do Public Schools Need Marketing Anyway?